-Step 2: Figure out the amount of your earnings that is actually taxable for the SE tax
+Step 2: Figure out the amount of your earnings that are actually taxable for the self-employment tax.

 Let’s say your self-employment earnings were $100,000 for 2018.
 According to the IRS, most, but not all of your total earnings would be subject to the SE tax.
 To find out what’s taxable, multiply your earnings ($100,000) by .9235.
 In this case, it comes out to $92,350.

-Step 3: Calculate the amount you owe for SE taxes
+Step 3: Calculate the amount you owe for self-employment taxes.

-Step 4: Report half of your SE tax as an adjustment
+Step 4: Report half of your self-employment tax as an adjustment.

 There’s one more bonus step: You can report half of your total SE tax as an adjustment to your gross income, which means you pay less income tax overall.
 The IRS considers this step to be the employer-equivalent portion of your self-employment tax.

 So, back to our example: Divide your entire SE tax of $14,129.55 in half, which gives us $7064.78.
 Report this number on your 1040 Form as an adjustment to your income.

 And there you have it: The self-employment tax, in a nutshell.
 The next time you’re asked to pass the salt and pepper at a party, you’ll know that’s your cue to discuss everyone’s favorite dinner topic: Social Security and Medicare.